25 Tips to Lose Weight Fast

 Obesity is not caused entirely by factors within personal control, but here are my 25 tips on how you can be in control of reducing obesity:

 - Eat more of the right foods**.
 Nutrition is a massive factor in optimal health.
-Knowing what foods work synergistically to reduce chronic inflammation (and there is a lot of confusion) is key.
+Knowing what foods work synergistically to reduce chronic inflammation (and there is a lot of confusion) is critical.
 Knowing what foods increase inflammation is essential.
 Our food has changed, and we are over-consuming indigestible foods created by the food industry, so our microbiomes have altered.
-In the long run, it costs more (in so many ways) to eat micronutrient-poor foods.
+In the long run, eating micronutrient-poor foods costs more (in so many ways).
 The food industry has a lot to answer for.

 - Balance gut bacteria**.
 Altered microbiota impacts our health, and obesity is one of those conditions.
 When micro and macronutrient daily requirements are not met, this causes dysbiosis and inflammation.
 Enhancing your gut microbiota with the right foods will improve your chronic inflammation condition (and your mental well-being).
 Our gut microbes need the proper nutrients to keep us healthy.
-Our brains like foods in their natural form, and a balanced gut induce the production of neurotransmitters like serotonin, which is responsible for appetite.
+Our brains like foods in their natural form, and a balanced gut produces neurotransmitters like serotonin, which is responsible for appetite.